RAE Proposal Submission Procedures

 Dean of the college or vice-president of a division is responsible for determining the appropriateness of the project within college/division program, and that resources will be available.

-RSP is responsible for ensuring compliance with applicable laws and regulations, and university administrative rules.
+RAE is responsible for ensuring compliance with applicable laws and regulations, and university administrative rules.
 Problems of institutional financing, cost sharing, prior acceptance of contractual terms, academic policies and budget matters may be resolved here.
-RSP is also responsible for ensuring that the content meets with acceptable rules and standards of the university, and for reviewing matters involving human participants, DNA research, hazardous substances, export control review, and the experimental use of animals.
+RAE is also responsible for ensuring that the content meets with acceptable rules and standards of the university, and for reviewing matters involving human participants, DNA research, hazardous substances, export control review, and the experimental use of animals.

-The IRF is submitted, along with the original proposal and other required documents, to your RSP Grants Specialist.
+The IRF is submitted, along with the original proposal and other required documents, to your RAE Grants Specialist.
 Proposals to all U.S. DHHS and the NSF require the Significant Financial Interest Disclosure Form be submitted along with the proposal and IRF.
 Other sponsors may have similar policies and each sponsor’s guidelines should be reviewed to determine if there is a requirement for this certification.
 The UWF policy regarding Financial Conflict of Interest and Approval of Outside Activity and the related forms are available on the Academic Affairs website Policies, Procedures & Resources under Staff Resources.

 Preliminary proposals, concept papers, and statements of interest differ from verbal inquiries because they have a developed work statement and a budget broken down into general cost groupings.
 These submissions also require the IRF prior to submission to the potential sponsor.

 Internal Routing Form (IRF) Instruction